mklueh/gridsome-plugin-recommender/README.md

 ##
 Analyses your posts and creates relations between similar posts based on text analysis.
 For more information on the text analysis part visit [content-based-recommender](https://github.com/stanleyfok/content-based-recommender)

+## Common Use Cases

+1. Finding related posts
+1. Save time by automatically tagging / categorizing your posts
+1. Showing context-based ads / affiliate links on your post pages that relate to the content
+1. Automatically generating tag / category indexes for your posts or products

 ### Examples [on my site](https://www.overflowed.dev) and in the [demo](https://mklueh.github.io/gridsome-plugin-recommender/)

+## Restrictions

+**This plugin does not operate on the GraphQL Layer.
+Any content source that plugs in via GraphQL should not work with it.
+Sources like gridsome-source-filesystem or @gridsome/vue-remark are working**

 ## Install